 The study area possesses necessary educational infrastructure to cater to the educational needs of the both rural and urban population.
-Among the study area villages, one Govt. primary school and middle school is present in majority of the villages and secondary school in Khunti, Rugri; one senior secondary school at Rugri; which are accessed by majority of the villages.
-For higher education student have to go to nearest town (Kandra).
+Among the study area villages, one Govt. primary school is present in majority of the villages and some middle schools and secondary schools are present in panchayat level.
+For higher education student have to go to nearest town.